When is Pancake Day 2018?

-Pancake Day, otherwise known as Shrove Tuesday, lands on 28 February this year.
+Pancake Day, otherwise known as Shrove Tuesday, lands on 13th February this year.
 The exact date changes every year because it is determined by Easter.
 It is always in February or March and is the last day before Lent, the 40 days leading up to Easter.
-It is the one day in the year when nearly every kitchen in the UK will get themselves ready for a few flipping competitions and inevitably there'll be a few pancake covered ceilings too… Last Pancake day was a little earlier and you were able to stuff yourself with pancakes on the 9 February 2016.
+It is the one day in the year when nearly every kitchen in the UK will get themselves ready for a few flipping competitions and inevitably there'll be a few pancake covered ceilings too… Pancake day was a little later last year, meaning we had to wait until 28th February to get our pancake day fix!

 Why do we celebrate Shrove Tuesday?